aakashlpin/emailapi/README.md

 > *I do not recommend using EmailAPI as a long term hosted service in the interest of email privacy and data security.
 When you give an app (even to a verified one) access to your email account, they can read all your (private) conversations, have access to your shopping history, extract data from financial emails — including your bank account/ credit card statements, and then sell it to 3rd-party advertisers and/or misuse it for any other purpose.*

-__Disclaimer: You should understand the risks of signing up on https://emailapi.io.
-I cannot be held morally or legally responsible for any mishappenings with your Gmail account or your emails arising out of this application.__

 ---
 **⏬ Follow the steps below to setup EmailAPI for yourself! ⏬**